5l1v3r1/PublicVersion-HeathenRat/README.md

 * -use File Manager to edit txt file and download file from victim
 * -...

 NOTE : Currently developing a derivative of this rat (like console) so the command center will not be often udapte in this version.
-Also the stub will be nearly the same in Console Rat (will release soon) and HeathenRat
+Also the stub will be nearly the same in Console Rat (will release soon) and HeathenRat.
+Also searching for a good lib to make passwords stealer after this shitty chrome update.